GalSim-developers/GalSim/INSTALL.md

 the GalSim Installation FAQ page on the Wiki: https://github.com/GalSim-developers/GalSim/wiki/Installation%20FAQ

+You can ask about your particular problem on stackoverflow.com.
+Some of the GalSim developers have automatic alerts set up for the tag 'galsim'.
+So you can ask your question there, and there is a good chance it will be answered.
+(You might also search that site to see if anyone else asked about the same problems.

 If you are still having trouble, please consider opening a new Issue on the GalSim Github page at https://github.com/GalSim-developers/GalSim/issues to help find a solution for the problem.